 However, is there a better financial situation that would be more ideal to bring a little one into the world?
 YES, YES, YES!

 Now, I hope my wife’s mom doesn’t see this post because I know she is itching for some grandchildren, but we can not make it happen….yet.

-Between the cost of daycare and just child expenses in general, combined with the fact that we still have $110,000 in student loans – we are just not in a financial position to have a little one.
+Between the cost of daycare and just child expenses in general, we are just not in a financial position to have a little one.

 Sure we could make it work if we were blessed with the opportunity, but the struggle would be real.
 However, my wife and I are not the only ones in this position.